 If you have the land and the time, this is a great way to control the process and know what you’re getting.
 Choose the right seeds and plant a seasonal garden.
 Even just a few varieties of vegetables can add some quality produce to your meals.

 It may be more difficult now than ever to meet your RDA levels of vitamins and minerals from unprocessed foods.
 Supplements can help.
 While results for some types of supplements have been mixed, a huge number of studies have shown dramatic benefits in decreased cancer and disease risks for those who take supplements.
 And there is no doubt that getting a vitamin or mineral from a supplement is better than being deficient.
 For instance, it’s estimated that a great majority of the population gets less than the daily recommended amount of folate and other B vitamins and would benefit from supplementation.
 This may hold especially true if the foods you are regularly eating have decreased amounts of nutrients.

 Beyond vitamins and minerals, supplements can also provide antioxidants and other phytonutrients that you may not get in the foods you regularly eat but that have been shown to provide dramatic health benefits.
 One example is Sunsafe Rx.
-With antioxidants that would be nearly impossible to consistently absorb from foods, let alone at the ideal ratios, Sunsafe Rx provides nutrients that have been clinically shown to support your skin and eyes during sun exposure.
+With antioxidants that would be nearly impossible to consistently absorb from foods, let alone at the ideal ratios, Sunsafe Rx provides nutrients that have been clinically shown to protect your skin and eyes.
 Even if you eat a healthy, well-rounded diet including nutritious fruits and vegetables, supplements can still provide additional benefits.

 Changes in USDA food composition data for 43 garden crops, 1950 to 1999.
 Davis DR1, Epp MD, Riordan HD.
 J Am Coll Nutr.
 2004 Dec;23(6):669-82. http://www.ncbi.nlm.nih.gov/pubmed/15637215